kevinolega/callcentertrainingtips/2web/2web-faq-students.md

 Discomfort is a sign that you are learning something new.

-## The Questions Are Too Personal.
-Can I Skip These Questions?
+## THE QUESTIONS ARE TOO PERSONAL.
+CAN I SKIP THESE QUESTIONS?

 Our goal is to help you develop your ability to express yourself in English comfortably and confidently.

 We begin with opening up topics about yourself and slowly transition to more professional and work-related conversations.

-## Do I Need to Print The Activities?
+## DO I NEED TO PRINT THE ACTIVITIES?

 You may, but it's not required.

-## Do I Answer All The Questions?
+## DO I ANSWER ALL THE QUESTIONS?

 Yes.
 Please do.

-## Do I Need To Answer Call Center Questions?
-I Only Want To Improve My English.
+## DO I NEED TO ANSWER CALL CENTER QUESTIONS?
+I ONLY WANT TO IMPROVE MY ENGLISH.

 Please remember that the written activities are communications practice, and is not limited to "Getting Hired as a Call Center Agent".

 You have to be able to articulate your goals, plans, intentions, preferences, and ideas.

-## Do I Need To Write The Questions?
+## DO I NEED TO WRITE THE QUESTIONS?

 Yes.